Man preparing for a run outside

 • Taking NSAIDs to help with pain and inflammation – corticosteroid injections are also a possibility

-• Strapping, padding, offloading or taping the toe and/or foot
+• Strapping, padding, offloading or taping the toe or foot

 • Physical therapy

-• Crutches or a walking cast can help to relieve the pressure and provide comfort if a doctor recommends restricted movement of the toe or foot.
+• Crutches or a walking cast to relieve the pressure and provide comfort if a doctor recommends restricting movement of the toe or foot.

-While many toe injuries will resolve themselves over time, seek medical attention for any pain lasting more than 2 weeks or if several occur over a short period.
+While many toe injuries will be resolved over time, seek medical attention for any pain lasting more than two weeks, or if several occur over a short time span.
 It is also important to consult a doctor if the pain is unexplained, severe or sudden.
 Be on the lookout for signs of infection that could include:

 • Pus